Why is biblical exposition necessary?

 - In Jesus’ parable of the four soils, the seed was the word of God; and the seed had power to create life when it landed on the good soil.
 (Matthew 13).

 - In another parable of the kingdom, Jesus spoke of the word growing when the farmer slept.
 (Mark 4; 1 Corinthians 3).

-- God’s word is living and active and sharper than any double-edged sword; thus, only the word has the power to judge the thoughts and intentions of the heart.
-(Heb 4:12)
+- God’s Word is living and active and sharper than any double-edged sword; thus, only the Word has power to judge the thoughts and intentions of the heart.
+(Hebrews 4:12)

 In the Old Testament

 Still there is another reason why expositional preaching is necessary: It is biblical.
 It is modeled throughout the Bible.